On this page you will find a comprehensive and impartial guide to the Dhaulagiri Circuit Trek.

 Day 17

 Having climbed Dhampus Pass, you pass through slopes, which are flooded and then descend steeply to Yak Kharka.
-From there, you call at Alubari.
+From there, you will call at Alubari.

 Day 18

-You descend the breathtaking Kali Gandaki Gorge, the deepest gorge in the world.
-After passing the villages of Jharkot and Khingar, you stick to the valley floor for most of the way to Jomsom.
+You will descend the breathtaking Kali Gandaki Gorge, the deepest gorge in the world.
+After passing the villages of Jharkot and Khingar, you will stick to the valley floor for most of the way to Jomsom.
 This occupies both banks of the Kali Gandaki and grants lovely views of the Nilgiri peaks.
-You then trek down to Marpha, which boasts a well-planned drainage system.
+You will then trek down to Marpha, which boasts a well-planned drainage system.
 This is welcome refuge from the powerful winds of the area.
 It is well-known for its apples and their byproducts of apple cider and apple, apricot and peach alcohol.

 Day 19

 Your descent of the Kali Gandaki Gorge continues to Tukuche, where you come upon a large gompa – a fortified Buddhist seat of learning.
-Next, you walk along the Kali Gandaki’s west bank to Larjung.
+Next, you will walk along the Kali Gandaki’s west bank to Larjung.
 You then face forests of cypress, juniper and pine as you head for Kalopani, with splendid views of Annapurna I and Fang.
-You come to Lete around 20 minutes later.
+You will come to Lete around 20 minutes later.

 Day 20

 The trail descends sharply through forests to Ghasa, the southernmost extent of Tibetan Buddhism.
 Next comes the steepest and narrowest section of the gorge.
 There is a magnificent waterfall at the small town of Rupse.
-You next stop at Dana, from here there is a fine view of the huge peak of Annapurna South across the valley.
+Next, you will next stop at Dana, from here there is a fine view of the huge peak of Annapurna South across the valley.
 The trail falls to Tatopani, where you absolutely must try the apple pie and hot springs!

 Day 21

-Not far downstream from Tatopani, you cross the river using a large suspension bridge, putting the Kali Gandaki behind you.
-You pass the villages of Sikha and Chitre and negotiate a forest that brings you to Deprali, a pass that is 9,300 feet up and provides first class vistas of Annapurna 1, Annapurn South, Dhaulagiri, Hiunchuli and Nilgiri.
-10 minutes later you trek into the village of Ghorepani.
+Not far downstream from Tatopani, you will cross the river using a large suspension bridge, putting the Kali Gandaki behind you.
+You will pass the villages of Sikha and Chitre and negotiate a forest that brings you to Deprali, a pass that is 9,300 feet up and provides first class vistas of Annapurna 1, Annapurn South, Dhaulagiri, Hiunchuli and Nilgiri.
+10 minutes later, you will trek into the village of Ghorepani.
 The name means “horse water” – it was used by mules as they plied the route from Pokhara to Jomsom.

 Day 22